HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 8. Implement option to flush raw data as part of EOT -- write performance test to characterize the performance hit.

-9. Move VFD SWMR specific H5F code to its own file -- say H5Fvfd\_swmr.c.
+9.  **Vailin, complete** Move VFD SWMR specific H5F code to its own file -- say H5Fvfd\_swmr.c.

 10. Update the new page buffer to support the pb\_expansion\_threshold,